RI Whale Watching Adventures

 Right Whale

-This whale may reach a length of 60 ft. and weigh as much as 60 tons.
+The right whale may reach a length of 60 ft. and weigh as much as 60 tons.
 Distinctive features of right whales include the lack of a dorsal fin and white crusty growths on the head called callosities.
 They have a v-shaped spout due to two separate blow holes, with broad paddle shaped flippers.
 Their tails are triangular in shape and deeply notched.
 They are the rarest of the New England whales numbering fewer than 350.
 This whale was considered the “right” whale to hunt because of their surface feeding habits, coastal distribution, slow swimming speed, and the fact that they float when they are dead.
 They are unaware of vessels in close proximity, particularly when engaged in feeding or sexual activity.
 They will not move out of the way of approaching vessels which have resulted in many whale strikes.
 It takes between between 5 and 9 years of age for the whale to reach sexual maturity.
 They give birth to a single calf every 3 to 5 years.
 Calves are approximately 14 ft. at birth and weigh about 2000 lbs.

 Feeding Humpback Whale by Brian Gervelis